 Google Authenticator app

-Google Authenticator generates 2SV codes on Android or Apple mobile devices.
-A verification code can be used one time only.
+Google Authenticator generates single-use 2SV codes on Android or Apple mobile devices.
 Users generate a verification code on their mobile device and enter it when prompted on their computer.
-This computer can be a desktop or laptop, or even the mobile device itself.
+They can enter it to sign in to a desktop, laptop, or even the mobile device itself.

-In the event a user is away from their mobile device or is working in a high-security area where they can't carry mobile devices, they can use a backup code for 2SV.
+In the event a user is away from their mobile device or works in a high-security area where they can't carry mobile devices, they can use a backup code for 2SV.
 Users can generate backup verification codes and print them ahead of time.

 Text message or phone call